 Often referred to as water on the brain, hydrocephalus is a serious condition that requires ongoing medical care.
-The experienced neurologists at Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, Utica, and Westland, Michigan, are experienced in the management of neurological conditions like hydrocephalus.
+The experienced neurologists at Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, and Utica, Michigan, are experienced in the management of neurological conditions like hydrocephalus.
 To schedule an appointment with one of the neurologists today, call the nearest office or use the online booking feature.

 Hydrocephalus is a neurological condition in which fluid collects in the ventricles in your brain.
 While hydrocephalus is often referred to as water on the brain, the fluid that collects isn’t water, but cerebrospinal fluid.
 The increase in fluid in your brain causes a widening of the ventricles, which are the spaces in the brain, and may lead to excessive brain pressure.